insinfo/pg8000/README.md

 ```

-## create a connection and execute a PHP PDO style transaction
+## Create a connection and execute a PHP PDO style transaction
 ```dart
     var con = CoreConnection(
         'user',